 Memorial Day weekend brings the Multnomah County Fair to Portland, and that means it's time for the Dachsie Dash!
 That's right, 36 dachsunds—wiener dogs—were racing down a 100-foot course for the title.
 Released from greyhound chutes, they raced in heats of 6.
 The top two dogs in each heat advanced to the semifinal, and the top three dogs in each of those races advanced to the championship race.

 (above) Avie Warren with dachsund Selah (10 mos.).
-Selah was not entered in the race, but came to visit with the
+Selah was not entered in the race, but came to visit with the other dogs.

 (left) Tiko, a two-year-old dachsund, streaks toward handler Jaimie Petrone in the 2006 Dachsie Dash at the Multnomah County Fair in Portland, Ore., on May 29, 2006.
 Tiko won the heat but was eliminated in the semi-final round.